nuclearace/CytubeBot/README.md

 5. run `node index.js`

 Notes:
 If you receive errors related to libxmljs, you need to install GCC and run `npm install` again.
-I have no idea if this will run on windows.
-If you have any success let me know.
+Getting it to work on Windows is a pain, so you're best bet is to run it on Linux or OS X.

 Config
 ------